 The sensorineural hearing loss causes due to hereditary problems.
 If the hearing loss runs in the family than at a specific age you will get suffer from hearing loss.

-It is the most common cause of deafness.
+Aging is the most common cause of deafness.
 One out of three people age 65-74 has some level of hearing loss.
-Common conditions that can increase the risk of deafness in elderly people are high blood pressure, diabetes or the use of certain medications harmful to the ear.
+Common conditions that can increase the risk of deafness in elderly people are high blood pressure, diabetes, or the use of certain medications harmful to the ear.

-It’s an inner ear disease that causes the episodes of vertigo.
-These episodes can be regular or infrequent according to its occurrence.
-You might have the symptoms of dizziness, nausea, hearing loss and cold sweat in Meniere’s disease.
+Meniere’s disease an inner ear disease that causes episodes of vertigo.
+These episodes can be regular or infrequent according to their occurrence.
+You might have symptoms of dizziness, nausea, hearing loss, and cold sweat in Meniere’s disease.

 It’s a head injury that causes trauma to the brain or the skull.
 Head trauma can affect the sensorineural hearing ability and causes hearing loss.

 Both Arthritis and vasculitis are commonly associated with hearing loss.
 Conditions such as rheumatoid arthritis, lupus erythematosus, and others fall into this category.

 Poor blood circulation to the ear affects your hearing.
 It can be the cause of hearing loss.
 Hypercoagulability and polycythemia can be the cause of blood-related hearing loss.

 - People who are suffering from high blood pressure can have hearing loss.
 High blood pressure affects your hearing.